Leasey.AI

 Understanding the seasonal fluctuations in the Toronto rental market is also vital.
 Listings tend to receive more interest during the summer months, coinciding with the start of the academic year for universities and colleges.
 Data from TorontoRentals.com’s market report shows that June, July, and August typically see a 15-20% increase in rental inquiries compared to other months.
 By timing a listing during these peak periods, landlords can maximize exposure and potentially secure tenants more quickly.

 Engaging with potential tenants promptly and professionally is crucial for a successful rental process.
-According to a survey by the Federation of Rental-housing Providers of Ontario, landlords who responded to inquiries within 24 hours were 32% more likely to secure a tenant compared to those who took longer.
+Landlords who responded to inquiries within 24 hours were 32% more likely to secure a tenant, according to a survey by the Federation of Rental-housing Providers of Ontario.
 Additionally, being transparent about rental terms, such as lease duration, pet policies, and amenities, can foster trust and lead to a smoother rental agreement.

 Preparing Your Toronto Property for Rental Market

 Preparing a property for the Toronto rental market involves more than just cleaning and basic repairs.
 It’s about creating an inviting space that appeals to the demands and preferences of renters in the local market.
-For example, a study by Urban Metrics Inc. found that 62% of renters in Toronto prefer furnished units, particularly in neighborhoods like Liberty Village and King West Village, which cater to young professionals and urban professionals.
+A study by Urban Metrics Inc. found that 62% of Toronto renters prefer furnished units.
+These units are particularly sought after in neighborhoods such as Liberty Village and King West Village, areas that cater to young and urban professionals.

 Enhancing Appeal Through Minor Improvements

 Minor improvements can significantly enhance the appeal of a rental property in Toronto and potentially justify a higher rental price.
 These improvements can include fresh interior paint in neutral tones, updated light fixtures, and well-maintained outdoor spaces or gardens.
-According to data from the Toronto Home Rentals blog, properties with minor aesthetic updates can command up to 7-10% higher rental rates compared to similar units without these enhancements.
+Data from the Toronto Home Rentals blog indicates that minor aesthetic updates can increase rental rates by 7-10% for similar properties.

 Ensuring that a rental property meets all safety and legal requirements is crucial in Toronto.
-This includes installing functional smoke detectors, carbon monoxide detectors, and adhering to building codes and rental regulations set by the City of Toronto’s Rental Housing Enforcement Unit.
+This includes installing functional smoke detectors and carbon monoxide detectors.
+It also requires adhering to building codes and rental regulations set by the City of Toronto’s Rental Housing Enforcement Unit.
 In 2022, the unit conducted over 18,000 inspections and issued over 6,500 notices to ensure compliance with rental standards, providing peace of mind to potential tenants.

 Effective marketing is key to attracting renters to a property in Toronto.
-This involves highlighting the property’s best features, such as a modern kitchen with stainless steel appliances, an open-concept layout, or a convenient location near popular neighborhoods like Leslieville or Roncesvalles.
-Emphasizing proximity to public transit, parks, and local amenities can also appeal to a broader range of renters, according to a report by the Canadian Real Estate Association.
+Highlight the property’s best features, such as a modern kitchen with stainless steel appliances or an open-concept layout.
+Also, mention a convenient location near popular neighborhoods like Leslieville or Roncesvalles.
+Proximity to public transit, parks, and local amenities can appeal to a broader range of renters, according to a report by the Canadian Real Estate Association.

 Displaying property management functionsA screenshot of Leasey.AI displaying property management functions